Civil Rights For All

 “To promote the growth, development and independence of people with developmental disabilities through programs of education, rehabilitation and work opportunity.”

 The spirit of advocacy and innovation that gave rise to our organization has continued to influence our development.
-Now over 45 years later, Northwest Center has grown to become the largest community service organization serving children and adults of all abilities in the Pacific Northwest.
+Now, 50 years later, Northwest Center has grown to become the largest community service organization serving children and adults of all abilities in the Pacific Northwest.

 Backed by a tireless staff, strong leadership and active community partnerships, we are working to enrich the lives and livelihood of the individuals we serve.
 Watch our Founders Video (below) to learn more about our formation and history.